pytorch/opacus/README.md

 ## Contributing
 See the [CONTRIBUTING](https://github.com/pytorch/opacus/tree/main/CONTRIBUTING.md) file for how to help out.

-Do also check out our README files inside the repo to learn how the code is organized.
+Do also check out the README files inside the repo to learn how the code is organized.

 ## Citation
 To cite Opacus in your papers (much appreciated!), please use the following: